bump-sh/docs/src/_help/organizations/create-and-manage-organizations.md

 ![](/images/help/org-danger-zone.png)

-> Deleting an organization results in its permanent and irreversible erasure: the documentation and hubs it contains will also be destroyed.
+> Deleting an organization is permanent and irreversible; the documentation and hubs it contains will also be destroyed.
 We cannot recover content that has been deleted.
 {: .warning}